tztian/learning-repo/README.md

 I am trying to learn how to use git and github so I made this random repository to play around.

 Now I am just adding some text.

+## Smaller header woo

+now I am adding some new text